Azure Networking

 --idle-timeout 15

 The classic topology is the firewall sandwich: an external/internal LB pair around an active-active NVA pool, HA Ports on the internal side.
-Two non-negotiable design rules:
+The design rules that decide whether it actually works:

 HA Ports balances everything, so a misconfigured NSG or UDR on the NVA subnet now affects all protocols at once.
-There is no per-port blast radius anymore — treat that subnet as production-critical and test failover explicitly (Step 8).
+There is no per-port blast radius anymore — treat that subnet as production-critical and test failover explicitly.

 Probes decide what “healthy” means, and the defaults are rarely what you want for a zero-downtime deploy.
 Standard LB supports TCP, HTTP, and HTTPS probes.

-TCP 3-way handshake completes on the port Non-HTTP backends; cheapest, but only proves the port is open
+TCP 3-way handshake completes on the port The port is open Non-HTTP backends; cheapest A wedged app that still listens passes

-HTTP GET on the path returns HTTP 200 Web backends; proves the app, not just the socket
+HTTP GET on the path returns HTTP 200 The app answered Web backends Slightly more overhead than TCP

 Prefer an HTTP/HTTPS probe against a real /healthz over TCP wherever the backend speaks HTTP.
 A TCP probe stays “healthy” while the app returns 500s to every user, because the socket is still open.
 Only an L7 probe catches a wedged-but-listening process.